Mekong giant catfish: Distribution and habitat

-Feeding
+Ecology

 As fry, this species feeds on zooplankton in the river and is known to be cannibalistic.
 After about one year, the fish becomes herbivorous, feeding on filamentous algae, probably ingesting larvae and periphyton accidentally.
 The fish likely obtains its food from algae growing on submerged rocky surfaces, as it does not have any sort of dentition.
 The Mekong giant catfish are toothless herbivores that live off of the plants and algae in the river.
 One scientific study found zooplankton and phytoplankton in their stomach contents.